Last updated on November 25th, 2023.

 The Cerebellum

-(To learn more about the subconscious mind, check out these Ted Talks on the subconscious mind!)
+(To learn more about the subconscious mind, check out these TED Talks on the subconscious mind!).

 How We Become Hardwired

-The answer is simply new thoughts, emotions and experiences.
-These in turn will create new behaviors, further reinforcing new experiences and creating a new self.
+The answer is simply new thoughts, emotions, and experiences.
+These, in turn, will create new behaviors, further reinforcing new experiences and creating a new self.

 Becoming a Creator

-Thinking - Doing - Being
+Thinking - Feeling - Doing

 Thinking